South Koreas Suspended President Attends Impeachment Hearing - UrduPoint

 South Korea's Suspended President Attends Impeachment Hearing

-Seoul, (APP - UrduPoint / Pakistan Point News - 21st Jan, 2025) South Korea's impeached President Yoon Suk Yeol appeared at the Constitutional Court for the first time Tuesday, facing a possible grilling by judges who will decide whether to remove him from office.
+Seoul, (APP - UrduPoint / Pakistan Point News - 21st Jan, 2025) South Korea's impeached President Yoon Suk Yeol appeared at the Constitutional Court for the first time Tuesday, and vowed to cooperate with the judges who will decide whether to remove him from office.

 The country was plunged into political chaos by Yoon's December 3 martial law declaration, which lasted just six hours before lawmakers voted it down.